NacyNiko/Pattern_Locator_KG/results/icews14/summary/README.md

 # xxx.txt:
 the permise instances, which have a conclusion in test set with >=50% probability in dictionary.
 # xxx_test_train_pair.csv:
 (ri -> rj) has pattern xxx, where ri in train set, rj in test set.
-And all relation pari have >=50% probability in dictionary.
+And all relation pairs have >=50% probability in dictionary.
 # freq_xxx.csv:
 compute how many relation (ri --> ?) has pattern xxx in train set.
 # pair_xxx.csv: